Tino-FRC-2473/Training-Git/branch-setup/prs.md

    - Only exception to this rule is when you are certain no one on your team is using the commits or the branch you pushed.

 - Use rebase to catch up with the commits on another branch as you work with a local feature branch.
-   - Especially useful when working in long-running feature branches to check how your changes work with the latest updates on the master branch.
+   - Especially useful when working in long-running feature branches to check how your changes work with the latest updates on the main branch.

 - Can’t update a published branch with a push after you've rebased the local branch
    - Need to force push the branch to rewrite the history of the remote branch to match the local history